Kyuery/Bandit-OverTheWire/Levels/Level 22 to Level 23.md

    cat /etc/cron.d/cronjob_bandit23
    ```

-   This command will display the contents of all files in the `cronjob_bandit23` directory.

 3. Look for the line that specifies the command being executed and examine it to see what it does.

    ```bash